IBMMQAutomation/dynamic-mqsc/README.md

 <img src="/readme-images/dynamic-mqsc-pipeline.png" width="55%" height="25%">

 **Description**: This repo has a similar folder structure as our [gitops repo](https://github.com/IBMMQAutomation/mq-pipeline) for 5 different evironments such as DEV, SIT, UAT, PTE and PRD.
-Each environment has different queue manager folders and each queue manager folder has dynamic.mqsc which contains mqsc changes.
-Notice that `prd` and `pte` doesn't have dynamic mqsc files but have `.env` files because we will be promoting UAT mqsc to PTE then PRD
+Each environment has different queue manager folders and each queue manager folder has `dynamic.mqsc` and `.env`.
+In this pipeline, git-task will git clone this repo and inject values from all the `.env` files to its appropriate `dynamic.mqsc`.
+This way you can parameterized certains things such as route for receiver QM.
+Notice that `prd` and `pte` don't have dynamic mqsc files but have `.env` files because we will be promoting UAT mqsc to PTE then PRD

+- Access: Developers will create PR and Admins will review and approve PRs

 ```
 ├── dev